kubesphere/website/content/en/news/kubesphere-meetup-2020.md

-We also provided on-site DevOps workshop to discuss and try the most common use features of KubeSphere.
+We also provided an on-site DevOps workshop to discuss and try the most common use features of KubeSphere.

  ![Snip20210201_20](/images/news/meetup-2020/Snip20210201_20.png)